YashTotale/boilerplate-react-with-redux/README.md

 ## Contribute

 If you want to contribute, please fork the project, make changes, and submit a pull request.
-If you are new to contributing, [this link](https://github.com/firstcontributions/first-contributions) will help.
+Check out [first contributions](https://github.com/firstcontributions/first-contributions) if you are new to contributing.